mgorski/DevZone/API/README.md

 ##API Documentation
 version 1.8.10, 2012-01-19 [changelog](https://github.com/GetResponse/DevZone/blob/master/API/changelog.txt "changelog")
 ##AUTHORS
-If you wish to contact GetResponse Developer Zone team, please use the following contact form.
+If you wish to contact GetResponse Developer Zone team, please use the following contact form at [GetResponse DevZone](http://dev.getresponse.com "GetResponse DevZone")
 ##DESCRIPTION
 This document describes the syntax and usage of all API methods.
 GetResponse API is JSON-RPC based, server is located at *<http://api2.getresponse.com>*.
+If you are the GetResponse360 user please be aware that your API URL is unique and it will be provided to you by your Account Manager.
 ##API KEY
 In order to use GetResponse API, the unique API KEY is required.
 The key is assigned to every pro account and you can obtain it here.